Adamsky94/Blitz_Bikes/README.md

 - To be able to enter the site past the landing page
 - To be able to see all reviews posted containing all relevant information
+- To be able to search in the reviews
-- To be able to see non-broken layout on all resolutions
+- To be able to see non-broken layout on all resolutions and screensizes
-- To be able to view all pictures and an easy to use navigation with buttons and links functioning properly
+- To be able to view all images, not seeing borken images
+- To be able to easily navigate on the site and clear feedback upon user interaction
 - To be able to register to the site

 ###### As a registered user I expect in addition to the above:

 - To be able to log in and out of my personal profile
 - To be able to leave a review
-- To be able to see the collection of reviews I left
 - To be able to edit the reviews I left
 - To be able to delete the reviews I left
+- To be able to see the collection of reviews I left

 ###### As the administrator I expect in addition to the above: